STATEMENT ON EQUITY, DIVERSITY & INCLUSION

 - Undertaken a full company attitudinal survey which will be used as a baseline to work from.
 We’d like to thank everyone who completed this as it has helped us identify key areas of improvement and learning

-- Appointed a trustee from the New Adventures Board to be our lead Equality, Diversity and Inclusion Champion and who will oversee the progress of the Action Plan
+- Appointed a trustee from the New Adventures Board to be our lead Equity, Diversity and Inclusion Champion and who will oversee the progress of the Action Plan

 - Delivered training in different areas to trustees, staff and our freelancers including unconscious bias, anti-racism and allyship